 Population data (including population centre locations, population centre areas, number of people, etc.);

-Assets with catastrophic potential (assets that have the potential to cause a catastrophic chain of events with the potential to lead to casualties).
+Critical infrastructure asset data (including asset location, asset size, asset purpose, etc.).

 Activities

 To calculate casualty expectation, a series of activities need to be performed, some of which require iterative calculations.
 The activities are listed below with activity identifications shown in the figures as list headings.
 Further detail about how to conduct the activity are explained in the sections identified below.